 - Bake on your middle oven rack, and start checking at the 55-minute mark, but if the top isn’t even golden brown, don’t open your oven yet.
 (Opening and closing the oven to check a cake before it’s done causes it to fall.)

 - Grease and flour a bundt pan or tube cake pan so that the cake doesn’t stick to the sides.
-This is the kind of tube cake pan I used.
-It has two pieces which makes it simple to remove the cake.
+A tube cake pan has two pieces which makes it simple to remove the cake.

 - Cool the cake before removing it from the pan.
 Gently loosen the sides with a knife, then lift out the middle piece.
 Run your knife around the center tube and between the bottom of the cake to loosen.